traf_ops_analysis_header.jpg

 Traffic control devices, both permanent and temporary, play a major role in the safe transportation of vehicles on our roadways.
 Whether it involves roadways signing, pavement markings, traffic signals, or temporary traffic control, EFG’s staff is trained to help you navigate the standards of practice to determine whether traffic control is adequate.

-In the event of an accident at a signalized intersection, a timing analysis of the signal may sometimes give an indication as to who likely had the right-of-way at the time of the accident.
-EFG is also equipped to perform a signal timing analysis to develop the most efficient timing plan for municipalities.
+In the event of an accident at a signalized intersection, an analysis of the signal timing and phasing may sometimes give an indication as to who likely had the right-of-way at the time of the accident.

 A major concern for construction related work is temporary traffic control or maintenance of traffic.
 If a traffic control plan is prepared that does not meet applicable standards, or if the plan is improperly implemented, the contractor could hold some liability in the event of an accident.

 The Manual for Uniform Traffic Control Devices, as well as state and local standards, outlines the proper implementation of temporary and permanent traffic control.
-Let us assist you in determining the adequacy of your project’s traffic control.
+Let us assist you in determining the adequacy of the traffic controls associated with your case.

 P.O.
 Box 5184, Knoxville TN 37928 - Phone: 865-281-0068 - Email